alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 The live tools feature dedicated Setting sheets, accessed via the gear icon in the top right of the screen.

+Resonator settings:

 <img src="assets/images/resonator-settings.png" alt="Resonator settings" width="300"/>

+Resonator bank settings:

 <img src="assets/images/resonator-bank-settings.png" alt="Resonator Bank settings" width="300"/>

 **Implementation selection**: resonators and resonator banks come in Swift and C++ implementations, for direct performance comparison.

-**Update heuristic**: The resonator banks offer three update functions:
+**Update model**: The resonator banks offer two update models (for the non-vectorized implementation):
 - Sequential: calls the update function for each resonator sequentially
 - Concurrent: calls update for each resonator concurrently, with update calls grouped in a fixed number of concurrent tasks

+The vectorized implementation performs updates in parallel, levaraging the SIMD architecture where available.

 **Performance measurements**:
 - Processing time per sample (in ns): the average time taken to process one audio sample